LShahmiri/LShahmiri.github.io/_posts/2025-12-01-AI SQL Agent.md

 tags: [OpenAI, LangChain, Agents, SQL, PostgreSQL, Flask, LLM]
 ---

-This project delivers a fully functional **AI-powered SQL Agent** capable of understanding **natural-language questions** and converting them into **optimized, safe PostgreSQL 16 SELECT queries** with human-friendly explanations.
+This project delivers a fully functional **AI-powered SQL Agent** capable of understanding **natural-language questions** and converting them into **optimized, safe SQL queries** with human-friendly explanations.

 It integrates **LangChain Agents**, **OpenAI GPT-4.1** (or GPT-5 if available), **PostgreSQL**, and **Flask**, enabling intelligent and secure querying of structured data.